gajus/react-css-modules/README.md

  */
 ```

-Then you need to decorate your component using `CSSModules`, e.g.
+You need to decorate your component using `react-css-modules`, e.g.

 ```js
 import React from 'react';